shax0r/relatedresearch/ReinforcementLearning/humanstudies/README.md

 ## 2019

 ##  [VISCERAL MACHINES: RISK-AVERSION IN REINFORCEMENT LEARNING WITH INTRINSIC PHYSIOLOGICAL REWARDS](McDuff_Kapoor.pdf)

+(note: The pages appear to be backwards in this PDF!
+I downloaded it twice to try to fix it.
+Page 11 is the first page of the article, page 10 is the second page, etc.

 ### Daniel McDuff and Ashish Kapoor

 ### Authors